Mohithavelagapudi/Vision-Based-Gesture-Controlled-Robot-using-Deep-Learning/README.md

 </p>

-🛠️ **Built entirely from scratch** — from mechanical assembly and hardware wiring to computer vision pipeline and control logic — as part of a Reinforcement Learning & Robotics course capstone.
+🛠️ **Built entirely from scratch** — from mechanical assembly and hardware wiring to computer vision pipeline and control logic

 ----
 ### 🎯 Key Features